ogradyc01/GoldenCheetah/UG_Preferences_Data-Fields.md

 * [Fields](https://github.com/GoldenCheetah/GoldenCheetah/wiki/UG_Preferences_Data-Fields#fields) - here you define the list of additional fields available to either store additional activity data and to add/overwrite activity data.

 * [Notes Keywords](https://github.com/GoldenCheetah/GoldenCheetah/wiki/UG_Preferences_Data-Fields#notes-keywords) - defines the rules, how your activities are "colored" in the calendar(s), in the activity list of the 'Diary' view and in the activities section of the 'Activities' view.

+* [Defaults](https://github.com/GoldenCheetah/GoldenCheetah/wiki/UG_Preferences_Data-Fields#defaults) - defines rules, how a field is filled in depending on the content in another field.

 * [Processing](https://github.com/GoldenCheetah/GoldenCheetah/wiki/UG_Preferences_Data-Fields#processing) - allows the configuration of the 'Fix/adjust/correct' tools build into GoldenCheetah.